GoogleChromeLabs/confluence/README.md

    2. [Collect the data yourself](#collecting-data).

 Finally, use `npm run serve` to launch a local instance of the service.
-This will load data from Cloud Storage; data can take up to a minute to be loaded and ready.
+This will load local data, which can take up to a minute to be ready to serve.

 4. Hack away! `npm run serve` uses `webpack --watch` to observe local changes.
 Making changes to server code will require a service restart, but